 Driverless AI Python Scoring Pipeline is implemented as a Python whl file.
 While this allows for a single process scoring engine, the scoring service is generally implemented as a client/server architecture and supports interfaces for TCP and HTTP.
 When running the Python Scoring Pipeline:

 HTTP is supported by virtually any language.
 HTTP supports RESTful calls via curl, wget, or supported packages in various scripting languages.

 TCP is a bit more complex, though faster.
 TCP also requires Thrift, which currently does not handle NAs.

-The MOJO Scoring Pipeline is flexible and is faster than the Python Scoring Pipeline, but it requires a bit more coding.
+Driverless AI MOJO Scoring Pipeline is flexible and is faster than the Python Scoring Pipeline.
+It requires some coding.
 The MOJO Scoring Pipeline is available as either a Java runtime or a C++ runtime (with R and Python wrappers).